notaryproject/.github/REPOSITORIES.md

 A new sub-project can be created as a repository and contributed to the Notary Project organization by opening a GitHub issue to request [Notary Project governance maintainers](MAINTAINERS) to vote in the
 [notaryproject/.github](https://github.com/notaryproject/.github) repository.
 A new sub-project can be created after having a supermajority (two-thirds) of approval from Notary Project governance maintainers.

 If the decision is to add the proposed project, then one of the Notary Project GitHub organization admins will assist the issue opener in creating a repository or transferring an existing repository to the Notary Project organization.
-Upon creation, the repository must be reviewed to make sure it follows [Notary Governance](GOVERNANCE.md).
+Upon creation, the repository must be reviewed to make sure it follows the [Notary Project Governance](GOVERNANCE.md).

 ### Lifecycle change